GO-25 SciRPNclosely simulates the venerable HP-25C Programmable Pocket Scientific

 The current step pointer (SP) is highlighted by a right pointing double arrow.
 In RUN mode this is the next instruction

-to be executed via SST or R/S. In PRGM mode you edit the step following the SP unless you've turned
+to be executed via q or R/S. In PRGM mode you edit the step following the SP unless you've turned

 on GO-25 Step Editing from the Settings menu, in which case you edit the SP directly.